-The Northwest Florida Ballet Symphony Orchestra led by renowned conductor and composer, David Ott, returns for the 2017-2018 season.
+The Northwest Florida Ballet Symphony Orchestra is led by renowned conductor and composer, David Ott.

 Under Ott’s direction as NFB’s Music Director, the orchestra will provide live musical accompaniment for The Nutcracker and Peter Pan for the 2017-2018 season.
 The orchestra will be comprised of the finest musicians from the Southeast and abroad.
 Visit the Musicians page, to learn more about our talented orchestra.

 Conductor, composer, author and educator David Ott was born in Michigan and spent his youth in Janesville, Wisconsin, completing his undergraduate studies at the University of Wisconsin-Platteville in 1969.
 His Master’s degree in Piano Performance was earned at Indiana University in 1971, and he received his Doctorate in Music Theory & Composition at the University of Kentucky in 1982.